-Copies of all press releases, formal announcements, and other planned, written issuances containing news or information concerning work products or activities of this award that may be made by the recipient or its staff, or any Subrecipient or other persons or organization participating in the work of the award, shall, whenever possible, be provided to the GTR for review and comment at least two weeks before the planned release but in no event later than coincidental with release.
+Copies of all press releases, formal announcements, and other planned, written issuances containing news or information concerning work products or activities of this award that may be made by the Grantee or its staff, or any Subrecipient or other persons or organization participating in the work of the award, shall, whenever possible, be provided to the GTR for review and comment at least two weeks before the planned release but in no event later than coincidental with release.

-As a means of sharing knowledge, HUD encourages recipients to arrange for publication of reports and findings in scientific or technical journals.
-HUD will hold publishing the final report for up to six months, or as negotiated with the GTR, to allow for publication in the journal of the recipients choosing.
-However, HUD is the owner of the report and the associated data.
+As a means of sharing knowledge, HUD encourages Grantee's to arrange for publication of reports and findings in scientific or technical journals.
+HUD will hold publishing the final report for up to six months, or as negotiated with the GTR, to allow for publication in the journal of the Grantee's choosing.